IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/resources/deployment-script/README.md

 ### Parameter: `retentionInterval`

 Interval for which the service retains the script resource after it reaches a terminal state.
 Resource will be deleted when this duration expires.
-Duration is based on ISO 8601 pattern (for example P7D means uno week).
+Duration is based on ISO 8601 pattern (for example P7D means one week).

 - Required: No
 - Type: string